-Carolyn Percy enjoys a thrill ride of a children’s novel, but finds The Train to Impossible Places has a lot more to say about our current work than first meets the eye.
+Carolyn Percy enjoys a thrill ride of a children’s novel, but finds The Train to Impossible Places by PG Bell has a lot more to say about our current work than first meets the eye.

 Taking clear inspiration from British science fiction like Hitchhikers and Doctor Who (with some brilliant little jokes and references sprinkled in; a book titled VWORP VWORP Advanced Dematerialisation anyone?), The Train to Impossible Places not only uses this sensibility and humour to tell an entertaining romp of a story but also to explore some very prescient themes.
 For example, the Troll Postal Services has been suffering from budget cuts which, with the creation of the Ether-net (the Troll equivalent of the internet) has been putting workers out of a job and slowly rendering the service obsolete, something that those working in cash-strapped public services (there are jokes that will definitely raise some smirks of recognition) and those for who have lost out from technology and progress will be all too familiar with.

-The Train to Impossible Places is a great start to what looks to be a great Children’s Sci- Fi/Fantasy series.
-Next stop: The Great Brain Robbery, due to arrive October 2019.
+The Train to Impossible Places by PG Bell is a great start to what looks to be a great Children’s Sci-Fi/Fantasy series.
+Next stop: The Great Brain Robbery, due to arrive in October 2019.